camaeel/technology-map/IaaC_CaaC.md

 # Infrastructure as a Code
 * [x] Terraform
+* [ ] [Pulumi](https://www.pulumi.com/) - alternative for Terraform with support for popular languages.
+Define infrastructure with source code instead of DSL.
 * [ ] [Infracost](https://www.infracost.io) - tool for estimating infrastructure cost for terraform project
 * [ ] Testing:
   * [ ] Terratest - tool for testing infrastructure created by terraform